-- 1. Candidates must hold a Baccalaureate and/or Master's Degree in Science or Math. - 2.
-These candidates demonstrate the mastery of all competencies required by the program through the successful completion of coursework, field work, student teaching, and portfolio development. - 3.
-Candidates must successfully pass the PRAXIS I (PPST) tests before full acceptance into the TECP and the PRAXIS II in their specific content area before student teaching. - 4.
-Candidates must have demonstrated knowledge of the human growth and development (or take the NHTI course) while in TECP. - 5.
+- Candidates must hold a Baccalaureate and/or Master's Degree in Science or Math. - These candidates demonstrate the mastery of all competencies required by the program through the successful completion of coursework, field work, student teaching, and portfolio development. - Candidates must successfully pass the PRAXISTM Core Academic Skills for Educators test (www.ets.org/praxis/nh/requirements) before full acceptance into the TECP and the PRAXIS II in their specific content area before student teaching. - content area before student teaching.

+4. Candidates must have demonstrated knowledge of human growth and development (or take the NHTI course) while in TECP. - 5.
 The candidate must maintain a cumulative grade point average of at least a 2.75. - 6.
 A criminal record check will be required for working in the schools. - Included in the application process, a transcript review is conducted by the content department (mathematics or science) to assess the candidate's fundamental knowledge of the NH content standards.